kyesh/on-target-analysis-for-ynab/docs/IMPLICIT_GRANT_IMPLEMENTATION_PLAN.md

 ## Overview

-This document provides a comprehensive implementation plan for OAuth 2.0 Implicit Grant Flow for the YNAB Off-Target Assignment Analysis application, prioritizing implementation simplicity while maintaining the highest security possible within this approach's constraints.
+This document provides a comprehensive implementation plan for OAuth 2.0 Implicit Grant Flow for the On Target Analysis for YNAB application, prioritizing implementation simplicity while maintaining the highest security possible within this approach's constraints.

 ## 1. Security and Storage Analysis